Britney Spears' Son Jayden James Federline Strikes Again With Another Prank

 This isn't the first time the singer's kids have given her a scare.
 In 2016, Sean Preston Federline, 12, assisted his brother in a similar prank, where they (again!) stole their mom's phone and screamed.
 The "Toxic" singer fell to the floor in fear.

-Spears shared a video of the shenanigans on Instagram and captured it "my damn kids."
+Spears shared a video of the shenanigans on Instagram and captioned it "my damn kids."

 A post shared by Britney Spears (@britneyspears) on